 I’m not saying that having an email that matches your website makes you professional.
 I’m just saying that if you’re using a hotmail account and a website that isn’t your own domain name, it’s more likely to hurt your credibility.
 It’s ok for a man with a van, but would you expect a removals company to use it?

 Cheap card says cheap, lack of care.
 Also, it tends to partner with cheap ink and will fade.

 Often it’s because the print was too small, or maybe it was a cheap printer.
-Sometimes, it’s because of the designer.
+Sometimes, it’s because of a poor choice by the graphic designers.
 Maybe they thought shadowing everything looked cool.
 Always make sure you can read everything clearly.

 Of course, if you’re the sort of person who says “no job to small”, and insists that you know best, all I can do is shake my head in despair.

 Just because your computer says that white is the acceptable background for green type, does not make it so.
 Also, what looks ok on a screen does not always look ok in print (just like what you say in your head doesn’t always soon as good when you say it out loud).

 Firstly, it can make them hard to read.
 When they’re on a screen, they serve a purpose.
 But have you noticed that a lot of the time designers make them a different colour on websites?
 Also, on a business card, we know that www.fredblogscompany.com is.
 We know what an email address is.
 So don’t underline it.